sebmate/WingHacks/README.md

 **Problem:** The Wing always starts with a default volume (50%) and ignores to what the volume slider is actually set.
 However, if a change is registered at the volume silder (e.g. by random signal noise), this triggers a MIDI event and the volume jumps to the set value.
 This is very annoying, because forgetting to move the volume control beforehand leads to an unpleasant jump in volume when one is already playing.
 **Implementation in WWFix:** Since WWFix intervenes the MIDI communication, the solution is simple: The tool simply saves the volume on exit/shutdown and restores it at the next system start.
 **Note:** The correct volume is first set when the user presses a key on the keyboard or a control panel button for the first time.
-**Two-manual version:** This does not yet work on the lower MIDI keyboard on the rare two-manual version, as this manual communicates over another MIDI interface.
-The volume can be re-initialized by pressing a control panel button or a key on the upper manual.

 ### Styles start playing with the wrong voices
 **Problem:** The OAS application has a bug that causes styles to start playing with the wrong instruments first (I think only on Acc 3).
 Probably the software does not completely analyze which instruments are needed by the style.
 **Solution:** A short start of the style initializes all instruments correctly.
 This needs to be done for Intro 1, 2 and a normal variation.
 **Implementation in WWFix:** The tool monitors the OAS log to see if a new style has been loaded.
 If so, it automatically starts and stops it silently in the background.
 This will load the instruments correctly into memory.
 **Limitations/Comment:** Preloading only occurs when WWFix thinks that the auto accompaniment is not running.
 Therefore you should wait for about 2 seconds between changing the styles.
 If a style has been pre-loaded, you can tell by the fact that the first indicators of "Number of bars" and "Metronome" on the screen turn red.
 If these remain blue, the style was not preloaded.
 The variation LEDs also flicker for a short moment due to the silent start in the background.
-**Two-manual version:** The style is preloaded with the volume turned down to supress noises.
-The original volume is restored when the user presses a key on the keyboard or a control panel button.
-Because the lower manual of the rare two-manual version communicates over another MIDI interface, the "Sync Start" feature does not work when the accompaniment is to be started with the lower MIDI keyboard on the two-manual version.
-Work-around: Press the "Sync Start" button twice after loading such a preset to re-activate the proper volume.

 ### Bad behaviour of Intro/Ending LEDs
 **Problem:** After editing a style to use any into/ending variations other than 1-2, the LEDs on the control panel are not switched correctly.
 E.g., when the style is modified to use intros 2-3, and when pressing on the "Intro 2" button, this correctly starts the style's intro 3, but it does not activate the LED of the "Intro 2" button.
 Instead it seems to activate a "Intro 3" button LED, which of course does not exist.